datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/configure-communications.md

 - Since we provide a `Listener`, no default `Listener`s are created.
    - This is important in this scenario!
 If the default `Listener`s are created, they are created to _allow_ TLS.
-      - In $AESProductName$, this will result in TLS being accepted using the fallback certificate.
+      - In $AESproductName$, this will result in TLS being accepted using the fallback certificate.
       - In $productName$, since there is no fallback certficate, it will result in strange TLS errors.
 - Using an insecure action of `Route` is necessary! otherwise requests will be redirected and nothing will catch them.